squidmellon/portfolio-optimization-factor-analysis/README.md

 This project applies mean-variance optimization to eight U.S. equities using monthly adjusted-price data from January 2015 through December 2023.
 Excel Solver was used to construct a global minimum-variance portfolio, a maximum-Sharpe portfolio, and a ten-point minimum-variance frontier.
 The optimized portfolio was then evaluated using a market regression, the Fama-French three-factor model, and the Carhart four-factor model in Stata.

-This repository is a corrected and portfolio-ready version of an EC4417 Asset Pricing group project completed at the University of St Andrews.
-The original submission is retained in `report/original_group_report.pdf`; the public analysis corrects labeling, specification, and interpretation issues identified during review.

 ## Headline results

 - The maximum-Sharpe portfolio achieved an **in-sample annualized Sharpe ratio of 0.925**, compared with **0.900 for SPY**.